coolbrewed/coolbrewed.github.io/README.md

 # GitHub Pages test

-Testing how to configure GitHub Pages and Plesk to play together.
+Testing how to configure Jekyll to deploy to both GitHub Pages and Plesk.